Creatine is known for muscle growth and strength. Most people expect weight gain from water retention in the muscles.

 Table of contents

-- Quick Answer: Why You’re Losing Weight on Creatine
+- 7 Reasons You’re Losing Weight on Creatine (And Does Creatine Cause Weight Loss?)

-- Should You Be Worried About Weight Loss While on Creatine?
+- Should You Be Worried About Weight Loss on Creatine?

 - How to Avoid Losing Weight While Using Creatine